What is a home equity line of credit (HELOC)?

 Repaying a HELOC

-The repayment terms of HELOCs may differ from lender to lender.
+Repayment terms for HELOCs may vary by lender.
 Some HELOCs require borrowers to repay part of the principal each month.
 Other HELOC plans may have an interest-only draw period.
 This means that, during draw periods, borrowers may only be required to make interest payments on the money they take out.

 At the end of the draw period comes the repayment period.
 Lenders may require borrowers to pay back the outstanding balance plus interest during this time.
 It may be in a balloon payment, where everything must be paid at once.
 Or repayment periods could stretch over many years.
 There may also be opportunities to renew the line of credit.